mcneel/developer.rhino3d.com/README.md

 #### Testing and authoring gh pages locally with Jekyll

 ##### clone the ```https://github.com/mcneel/developer-rhino3d-com.git``` repo:
  - notice that 'gh-pages' is the only branch.
-Everithing commited to this branch is automatically published.
+Everything committed to this branch is automatically published.
  - find the docs [here](http://mcneel.github.io/developer-rhino3d-com).

 ##### Requirements: (instead of following the links below I installed with [homebrew](http://brew.sh/))